 The alternative minimum tax (AMT) is still alive under the new law, but it will apply at much higher income levels starting next year.
 Also, under the old law many taxpayers triggered AMT with deductions for state and local taxes and property taxes.
 With higher thresholds and new limitations on these deductions in place, AMT will be harder to trigger.

 What it means for you: From an investor’s tax-management perspective, AMT has a negligible impact.

 We think the new tax law presents investors with new complexities and opportunities for managing taxes.
 Having an expert help navigate the changing landscape is more critical than ever.

 Parametric’s Custom Core strategies are designed to provide flexible, tax-efficient equity index exposure.
 “Tax alpha” is how we quantify the value of active tax-management.
 Here, we explore the two key drivers of tax alpha - the overall market return and cross-sectional stock volatility.

-Parametric’s Custom CoreTM Strategies let investors take charge of their passive mandates.
-Since our portfolios are held as separate accounts, we have the ability to customize to the needs of the client.
+Our Custom CoreTM Strategies let investors take charge of their passive mandates.
+Since our portfolios are held as separate accounts, we can customize them to meet client needs.
 Investors can select from a wide range of benchmarks and then tailor their exposure to incorporate their unique objectives.

 Paul Bouchey, CFA - Chief Investment Officer